osrf/gazebo_tutorials/guided_a/tutorial3.md

         cd ~/code/gazebo
         hg pull https://bitbucket.org/osrf/gazebo

-1. This will update your local files with all the latest files.
-Now let's move to the branch we want to target.
+1. Now your local branches are all in sync with the official repository.
+Let's move to the branch we want to target.
 Let's say we want our change to be available from the next Gazebo release, so we target the `default` branch.
 Use the `hg up` command to update your workspace to that branch: